Guide to the Swedish capital of coffee and cakes

 Nolbygårdens Ekobageri & Café

-Nolbygård is on the outskirts of Alingsås, where Lasse the baker really infuses the place with ecology and recycling.
+Nolbygård is on the outskirts of Alingsås, where the baker really infuses the place with ecology and recycling.
 Country loaves, cardamom buns, sponge cake topped with flaked almonds and toffee glazing, wonderful cakes of almond paste topped with icing, classic home-made shortbread made with butter and sifted spelt flour.
 The 1900’s building feels very welcoming with its floral wallpaper, tiled stove and traditional furniture.
-Lasse is also a train fan, so you can pack your hamper and sit in the charming rail bus that is parked in the garden.
+The founder was also a train fan, so you can pack your hamper and sit in a charming rail bus that is parked in the garden.
 It will probably go down very well with small children!

 Nygrens is the place to meet, whether you’re having afternoon tea with your best friend or if you are colleagues looking for a change of scene; or a long session of cakes with your grandchildren after a Sunday buffet.
 The interior décor walks the line very elegantly between antique and modern.
 Well-used stick back chairs and natural brick walls mix with velvet sofas and crystal chandeliers.
 The range of pastries is wide with many typically Swedish-American varieties: sticky-bun cake, cookies and berry pies as well as savoury sandwiches made from the café’s own, freshly-baked bread.
 Outside is one of the oldest courtyards in Alingsås, perfect for enjoying your coffee and cake.

 As well as these three cafés, which are all included in the White Guide’s list of Sweden's best, there are many other lovely places to taste coffee and cakes in the Capital of Fika!

 Are you curious about the Swedish fika culture?